SEND Policy 2024.docx

 #### has scores higher than that of a child who is fully functioning in all areas of the Diagnostic Profile.

-#### is not engaging with the outside world and is without motivation or interest, despite being a capable girl She does not have a readily available potential to make productive attachments.
+#### is not engaging with the outside world and is without motivation or interest, despite being a capable girl.
+She does not have a readily available potential to make productive attachments.
 Trust may be slow to be gained and the young person may ‘go along with things’ rather than fully engage.

 Indicates that there is an insecure, fragile self-image and self-defeating attitude. #### may be unusually sensitive about her worth.